joaquincasares/extractor/README.md

 Description
 -----------

-Extract all the comments from a code file to allow for a greater and quicker to process high-level view.
+Extract all the comments from a code file to allow for a more full, and quicker-to-process, high-level view.

 Usage
 -----